Why Government Should Consider Using Open Data Portals

 Let’s have a look at those developed countries that possess government open data portals.

 Data.gov, the US government’s open data portal, debuted in May 2009 with only 47 datasets.
 It didn’t become a smash hit right away.
 From today, the processed datasets reached 200,000 making it more sought-after.
-Even yet, the demand for data on our governments, people, and economy continues to outstrip the volume of data accessible.
+Even yet, the demand for open data portal on our governments, people, and economy continues to outstrip the volume of data accessible.

 The establishment of a concentrated and centralized site for federal government data has sparked open data initiatives all around the country.
 Dozens of states leveraged open data portals and approximately 90 municipal open data portals are released.
 The state open data portal list includes Alabama, California, Florida, Georgia, Maryland, Delaware, and the list goes on!